 usertest_create_template_archive.ipynb) and importing your materials (

-Important modules in our Workspace include those for creating and running a topic modeling project—setting up the project; importing, exporting, or managing texts; pre-processing texts; performing various analyses (such as counting documents or terms); topic modeling; and conducting topic model diagnostics.
+Important Jupyter notebooks in our Workspace include those for creating and running a topic modeling project—setting up the project; importing, exporting, or managing texts; pre-processing texts; performing various analyses (such as counting documents or terms); topic modeling; and conducting topic model diagnostics.
 Available in our Workspace (see above).

 We developed a topic-model “interpretation protocol” that declares standard instructions and observation steps for researchers using topic models.
 Our goal is a transparent, documented, and understandable process for the interaction between machine learning and human interpretation.
 (See WE1S Bibliography of Interpretability in Machine Learning and Topic Model Interpretation.)
 We do not to assert a definitive topic-model interpretation process (because this will be different depending on the nature of projects, materials, resources, and personnel).
 We declare our interpretation protocol to serve as a paradigm to be adapted, improved, and varied by others.
 The protocol takes the form of survey-style questionnaires that step researchers through looking at a topic model and drawing conclusions from it.